Table of Contents

 Studies have shown that people who trust their partners are likely to have longer-lasting relationships and are more likely to stay together.
 So couples who bicker constructively and develop this trust can have stronger and healthier relationships.

-Trust is key in any relationship, especially when it comes to discussing the future together.
-Bickering can help couples to feel more open and comfortable talking about sensitive topics such as money, children, and sex.
+Bickering can help you feel more open and comfortable talking to your partner about sensitive topics such as money, children, and sex.

-Bickering can also help couples to understand each other’s personalities, likes, and dislikes, and be more empathetic toward each other.
-Building trust may sound like a lot of work, but it is definitely worth it.
+Bickering can also help you and your partner understand each other’s personalities, likes, and dislikes and be more empathetic toward each other.

 2. Improves Understanding

-Another important benefit of bickering is that it can help couples to better understand each other’s thoughts, feelings, and needs.
+Another important benefit of bickering is that it can help you and your partner better understand each other’s thoughts, feelings, and needs.

 When you listen to what your partner has to say, you are able to see the situation from their point of view.
 When you both have the chance to express your feelings and opinions, you can begin to better understand each other and find a compromise or agree to disagree.

-There are many situations in life where couples will disagree with one another, and it is important to have a way to resolve these issues.
-Having a better understanding of your partner can help couples to better work through their differences and come to an agreement that works for both people.
+There are many situations in life where you and your partner will disagree with one another, and it is important to have a way to resolve these issues.

 3. Allows Expression of Feelings and Opinions

-Bickering results in couples expressing their feelings and opinions openly and honestly and will help to improve their relationship.
-When you feel that you are able to discuss your feelings openly, it can be helpful in letting go of negative emotions and preventing future issues from arising.
+When you feel that you are able to discuss your feelings openly, it can be helpful in letting go of negative emotions and preventing future bigger issues from arising.

-Arguing can help couples to build a sense of humor and make light of the situation.
-When you and your partner can laugh at yourselves and the situation, it can help to relieve some of the tension and stress.
+Couples who bicker will often build a sense of humor and make light of the situation.
+When you and your partner can laugh at yourselves or the situation, it can help to relieve some of the tension and stress.

-However, being overly sarcastic and making jokes at your partner’s expense can be hurtful and inappropriate.
-Being able to appropriately joke about the situation and have a sense of humor can help couples to strengthen their relationship.
+Being able to appropriately joke about the situation and have a sense of humor can help couples strengthen their relationship.

 5. Staying Connected

-Arguing can help couples stay connected and engaged with one another.
-Although you don’t want to argue all the time as this can be stressful in any relationship.
+Couples can stay connected and engaged with one another through light-hearted arguments.
+However, you don’t want to argue all the time, as this can be stressful in any relationship.

 How to Argue Constructively